Voter registration in the United States: Party affiliation

 In 31 states and the District of Columbia, voters are allowed to mark their party affiliation, or their unaffiliated status, on their voter registration form.
 In those states which host closed primaries for political parties, voters are often mandated to declare their party affiliation prior to receiving a primary ballot, whether on the day of the primary or by a prior deadline.
-In addition, voters who are party-affiliated in their voter files are most often allowed to participate in intra-party elections and decision-making.
+In addition, regardless of the method of primary in these states, voters who are party-affiliated in their voter files are most often allowed to participate in intra-party elections and decision-making.
+Missouri, an open-primary state, became the most recent state to instate an optional party affiliation question on voter registration forms in 2023.